 It was still dark when you asked me what my days were like, “before,” you said, “in your other life.”
 And when I didn’t answer, you wondered why.
 “I meant, how did you spend your weekends,” you added, as though I hadn’t understood the question.
 I wanted to tell you, but the answer wouldn’t come.
 “I don’t know,” I whispered, hoping the memories would appear if I spoke quietly enough.
-But they never did, and I wondered where all the Saturdays and Sundays had gone.
+But they never did, and I thought about where all the Saturdays and Sundays had gone.
 I began counting them, fifty-two weekends a year, fif… I stopped.
 I didn’t want to know.
 Pressure formed behind my eyes, my throat felt tight, and I was glad you couldn’t see the details of my face.
 Those days, those years, all felt so far away, like I had never lived them.
 I could hear you talking, but I focused only on myself and the missing years.
 There was too much sadness, so I did what I had done for over a decade.
 I disappeared.

 |Cuded Art & Design|